One-dimensional long-range diffusion-limited aggregation III -- The limit aggregate

 We can easily find $\gamma,n_0$ so that this holds for any $k>n>n_0$. \end{proof}

-We now have all the pieces to prove \thmref{t:den_0} \begin{proof}[Proof of \thmref{t:den_0}] We may assume $\ep$ is small enough.
+We now have all the pieces to prove \thmref{t:den_0} \begin{proof}[Proof of \thmref{t:den_0}] For the lower bound on $A_\infty\cap [-n,n]$ it is enough to note that by Theorem \ref{T:all} the first $n^{\frac{\alpha-1}{2}+o(1)}$ points of the aggregate a.s. lie in the interval $[-n,n]$.
+We are therefor left with showing the upper bound.

+Fix $\ep>0$, which we may assume to be small enough.
+It is enough to prove that there a.s. exists a constant $C$ so that $|A_\infty \cap [-n,n]| \leq Cn^{\frac{\alpha-1}{2}+ \ep}$ for all $n$.
 We will first show that the aggregates $A_m$ satisfy the geometric property required for \lemref{L:no_penetrate} for large enough $m$:

 \begin{lemma} For any $\ep>0$ there is some $n_0$ s.t. for any $m>n>n_0$ \begin{enumerate} \item $m^{\frac{2}{\alpha-1}-\ep} \leq \max A_m \leq m^{\frac{2}{\alpha-1}+\ep}$ \item $m^{\frac{2}{\alpha-1}-\ep} \leq -\min A_m \leq m^{\frac{2}{\alpha-1}+\ep}$ \item $A_m$ is $\ep$-dense in $[\min A_m,\min A_n]$ and in $[\max A_n,\max A_m]$. \end{enumerate} \end{lemma} \begin{proof} The first two clauses are just a restatement of \ref{T:23_diam}.
 To prove the third clause, observe that if there is no point in $A_m$ between $k$ and $k^{1+\ep}$ (or between $-k$ and $-k^{1+\ep}$), then the diameter of the aggregates must grow by too much in one step, contradicting the diameter bounds. \end{proof} We now return to the proof of theorem \ref{t:den_0}.
 Fix some $n>n_0$.
 For any $m>n$